Jerome-Maurin/vmdb2-wrapper/README.md

 `qemu-user-static` and `binfmt-support`

-You can always remplace `qemu-debootstrap` by `debootstrap` to build natively without needing `qemu-user-static` & `binfmt-support`, but in case you don't want to change the yaml files and you don't mind having `qemu-user-static` & `binfmt-support` on your system, `qemu-debootstrap` will also work for native builds with almost no overhead.
+You can always replace `qemu-debootstrap` by `debootstrap` to build natively without needing `qemu-user-static` & `binfmt-support`, but in case you don't want to change the yaml files and you don't mind having `qemu-user-static` & `binfmt-support` on your system, `qemu-debootstrap` will also work for native builds with almost no overhead.

 # FAQ

-## Why must the build be run as root ?
+## Why must the build be run as root?

 For the time being it is easier to be root for the abilities to create /dev/loops and mount/unmount them.<br>
 An alternative could be available later.

-## How to add the support for a new board ?
+## How to add the support for a new board?

 The best starting point is the `cubieboard2_buster_armhf_vmdb2-0.14.1.yaml` file which is the simplest.<br>
 FIXME<br>
-Is the card supported by flash kernel ?<br>
+Is the card supported by flash kernel?<br>
 If not, ..., comment the rm of /etc/flash-kernel/machine, if not kernel update wont work<br>
 Same if flash-kernel cannot retrieve the card's name by looking in /proc/device-tree/model<br>
 For example in case something else than U-Boot is used as bootloader<br>